damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Also below is a short fragment of the email template (PL/ENG) which is finally sent to the my backend application [Emails Handler](https://github.com/damian-lis/Emails-handler) (data/characters/gisapia/email.js):
+Also below is a fragment of the email template (PL/ENG) which is finally sent by my backend application [Emails Handler](https://github.com/damian-lis/Emails-handler) to the user's email (data/characters/gisapia/email.js):

 ```
 export default {